 Detailed logs (may include SIP signaling).
+The following TYPE are defined: EVENT, WARNING, ERROR

 VAD, parameters

 Voice activity (only for the NS or Java engine.
 Not for WebRTC)

 This is sent in around every 2000 milliseconds (2 seconds) by default from java and NS engines (configurable with the vadstat\ival parameter in milliseconds) if you set the "vadstat" parameter to 3 or it can be requested by API\VAD via the internal engine.
 Also make sure that the "vad" parameter is set to at least "2".
 This notification can be used to detect speaking/silence or to display a visual voice activity indicator.